tensorlakeai/indexify/docs/docs/apis/data_repository.md

 # Data Repository API

 Data Repository APIs allow users to create a new repository where documents and memory of interactive LLM agents can be stored for retrieval.
-One or many extractors can be added to the repositories to extract information from data, such as creating indexes by embedding documents for semantic search.
+One or many extractor bindings can be added to the repositories to extract information from data, such as creating indexes by embedding documents for semantic search.

 ## Create or Update a Data Repository